PeterStaev/nativescript-purchase/README.md

 ```typescript
 /// <reference path="./node_modules/nativescript-purchase/nativescript-purchase.d.ts" />
 ```

 ## Configuration
 In order your in-app purchases to be recognized by the plugin you must configure those on the Google/iTunes side.
-You can check the in-depth guides at the bottom of the page to see how to do it step-by-step.
+You can check the [in-depth tutorials](#in-depth-tutorial) at the bottom of the page to see how to do it step-by-step.

 ## API